refinedev/refine/documentation/docs/hooks/data/useDeleteMany.md

 :::

 :::important
-Variables passed to `mutate` must have the type of
+Values passed to `mutate` must have the type of

 ```tsx
 {